nickgasperi/spotify-personal-streaming-analysis/README.md

 ### **Reflections**
 * My weekday streaming was significantly higher than weekends, reflecting a structured routine with more opportunities to listen after lunch and in the evening.
 Streaming activity on weekends and during the summer notably decreased, due to spending more time outdoors and in social settings.
 * The frequency of my podcast streaming closely mirrors the NFL calendar.
 Streaming rises steadily beginning in May after the draft, peaks during the regular season, and tapers off late in the playoffs when there are fewer games to discuss.
 These trends align with periods when my regularly streamed podcasts release new episodes focused on NFL topics, which I am most likely to listen to.
 * In my early streaming years, I frequently skipped songs while exploring new artists and genres.
 After my exploration peaked in 2019, I began to settle into my preferences, resulting in a declining skip rate despite trying new artists at a similar clip.
-This shift in behavior reflects both personal growth as a more patient listener, as well as improvements in Spotify's algorithms, which now suggests more songs I am likely to enjoy.
+This shift in behavior reflects both personal growth as a more patient listener, as well as improvements in Spotify's algorithms, which now suggest more songs I am likely to enjoy.
 * Over the lifetime of my account, my music taste has grown to incorporate a diverse collection of genres.
 While early years featured almost exclusively rap, my preffered genre as of 2024 has shifted to rock, with alternative and bluegrass joining as supporing genres.

 ### **Recommendations**
 1. Continue to stream at least 500 unique artists each year to encourage further diversity of my listening profile.
-2. Embrace a more patient listening approch by continuing the trend of skipping fewew tracks each year, drop to 25% or lower.
+2. Embrace a more patient listening approch by continuing to finish more songs than I skip each year.
-3. Develop a more balanced seasonal streaming _ by decreasing listening during the winter months to spend more time away from devices.
+3. Develop a more balanced seasonal streaming _ by decreasing streaming volume during the winter months to support the bigger goal of spending less time on devices.